Find similar products:

 Boots NicAssist 10 mg/ml Nasal Spray

-This medicine is available without prescription to help you stop smoking.
+This medicine is available without prescription to help you stop smoking tobacco or vaping.
 However, you still need to use it carefully to get the best results from it.

-It can be used to relieve the symptoms of nicotine withdrawal and reduce the cravings for nicotine that you may get when you try to stop smoking.
+It can be used to relieve the symptoms of nicotine withdrawal and to relieve and/or prevent the cravings for nicotine that you get:

-To help you quit smoking you should also try to use a behavioural support programme to increase your chances of success.
+To help cut down or quit smoking/vaping you should also try to use a behavioural support programme to increase your chances of success.

-When you stop smoking, your body misses the nicotine that you have been getting from the smoke.
-You may experience unpleasant feelings and a strong desire to smoke (“craving”).
+When you stop smoking/vaping, or cut down the number of cigarettes/e-cigarettes you smoke/vape, your body misses the nicotine that you have been absorbing from the smoke/vape.
+You may experience unpleasant feelings and a strong desire to smoke/vape (“craving”).
 This shows that you were dependent on nicotine.

 When you use the nasal spray, nicotine passes rapidly into your body through the lining of your nose.
 The nicotine is sufficient to relieve the unpleasant withdrawal symptoms.
-It will also help to stop your craving to smoke but will not give you the “buzz” you get from a cigarette.
+It will also help to stop your craving to smoke/vape but will not give you the “buzz” you get from smoking a cigarette or vaping an e-cigarette.

 This medicine can be used by adults and children of 12 years and over.
 However, some people should not use this medicine or should seek the advice of their pharmacist or doctor first.

-Breastfeeding your baby just before you use the nasal spray makes sure that your baby gets the smallest amount of nicotine possible.
+Breastfeed your baby just before you use the nasal spray to make sure that your baby gets the smallest amount of nicotine possible.

 Tobacco smoke causes breathing and other health problems in babies and children.
-If your husband, partner or other family members smoke too, try to get them to give up with you.
+The effects of vaping on babies and children are not established.
+If your husband, partner or other family members smoke/vape too, try to get them to give up with you.

 Driving and using machines: The nasal spray may irritate your nose and may make you sneeze or make your eyes water when you first start using the spray.
 Do not drive or use machines until you are sure you are not affected.